xushidanggroup/xushidanggroup.github.io/content/publication/54-Advanced Functional Materials-2020-Nanostructural control enables optimized photoacoustic–fluorescence–magnetic resonance multimodal imaging and photothermal therapy of brain tumor/index.md

 ---
-title: 'Nanostructural Control Enables Optimized Photoacoustic¨CFluorescence¨CMagnetic Resonance Multimodal Imaging and Photothermal Therapy of Brain Tumor'
+title: 'Nanostructural Control Enables Optimized Photoacousticï¿½CFluorescenceï¿½CMagnetic Resonance Multimodal Imaging and Photothermal Therapy of Brain Tumor'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here